InSyncWithFoo/ryecharm/docs/ruff/running-modes.md

-This is in contrary to the language server modes, in which there is only one long-running process that handles such operations via the language server protocol (LSP).
+This is in contrary to the language server modes, in which there is only one long-running process that handles these operations via the language server protocol (LSP).

 For features not directly available via LSP, the executable will still be invoked.